Event Overview

 History

-The first 3MT was held at The University of Queensland in 2008 with 160 students competing.
-Enthusiasm for the 3MT concept grew and its widespread implementation by universities has led to the development of an international competition.
+The first 3MT was held at The University of Queensland in 2008, with 160 students competing.
+Enthusiasm for the 3MT concept grew, and its widespread implementation by universities has led to the development of an international competition.
+3MT is now held in over 900 universities across more than 85 countries worldwide.

 In Spring 2014, Washington State University’s College of Education hosted the first 3MT event at the university.
-In conjunction with the 2015 Academic Showcase, WSU then hosted its first university-level competition.
-Five WSU colleges sent their respective college-level winner to the main event, and in the end, it was Emily Johnson from the College of Pharmacy who took home the crown.
+In conjunction with Showcase Week, WSU hosted its first university-level competition, and 3MT has remained an integral part of celebrating the university’s academic excellence.

 Why Participate in 3MT?